Active and healthy ageing in the Nordic region

 The Nordic Welfare Centre coordinates a Nordic expert group on loneliness and social isolation.
 The members of the expert group can be found in the column on the right-hand side.

 The experience of loneliness is subjective.
 Loneliness can be voluntary or involuntary.
 We can experience intense loneliness even though we have many social contacts and relationships.
 Some people may have few social contacts but still not feel lonely.
+Social isolation is a more objective measure of the number of social contacts one has.

 Involuntary loneliness can affect all groups, including the young and the elderly.
 Research shows that involuntary loneliness is just as harmful to health as smoking.
 The risk of stroke, dementia and mental illness increases.
 For that reason, efforts to combat loneliness and social isolation are a key public health priority.

-Read more: Welfare Technology Can Tackle the Dangers of Loneliness
+- Welfare Technology Can Tackle the Dangers of Loneliness

 4. Active and healthy ageing with the help of welfare technology